Sarthak2812003/classificationproject/README.md

 multi-resolution processing of images, and only limits itself to the spatial features.
 Even though 3D-2D CNNs try to model the spectral and spatial features their performance seems limited when applied over multiple dataset.
-In this article, we propose SpectralNET, a wavelet CNN, which is a variation of 2D CNN for multi-resolution HSI classification.
+In this article, a wavelet CNN, which is a variation of 2D CNN for multi-resolution HSI classification.
 A wavelet CNN uses layers of wavelet transform to bring out spectral features.
 Computing a wavelet transform is lighter than computing 3D CNN.
 The